johndao1005/FinancialApp/README.md

 ## Project Progress

-### Current Status: Phase 1 - Foundation Setup (In Progress)
+### Current Status: Phase 1 - Foundation Setup (Completed)

-The initial structure of the SmartSpend project has been set up with the following components:
+The structure of the SmartSpend project has been set up with the following components:

 #### Folder Structure